Jackson’s Chameleon Care Sheet

 An empty enclosure makes for a bored and stressed Jackson’s chameleon, reducing its quality of life.
 Keep your pet relaxed and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

-You will need plenty of vines, thin branches, and foliage to decorate your terrarium.
+You will want plenty of vines, thin branches, and foliage to decorate your terrarium.
 Arrange them in such a way that the chameleon has somewhere to hide as needed, with an open area under the heat lamp for basking.
+Think of a "forest edge", you want lots of foliage and hiding with a nice spot for your chameleon to bask up high.

 All climbing branches should be securely anchored to the walls of the enclosure.